alexmojaki/friendly_states/README.md

 State classes must inherit (directly or indirectly) from the machine class, e.g. `class Waiting(MyMachine):`.
 A class can have any number of transitions. `Waiting` has two separate transitions, while `Finished` has none, meaning you can't leave that state.
 It can also have any other methods or attributes which are not transitions, like a normal class.

-A transition is any method which has a return annotation (the bit after the `->` in the function definition) which is a list.
-The list must have one or more states that will be the result of this transition.
+A transition is any method which has a return annotation (the bit after the `->` in the function definition) which is a list of one or more states that will be the result of this transition.
 For example, this code:

 ```python
 class Waiting(MyMachine):